GiovaLomba/defaultsjs/README.md

 ### Do I got you?
 Here's how it works

-At first you refernce defaults.js wherever you think it suits best your needs:
+At first you reference `defaults.js` wherever you think it best suits your needs:

 ```html
 <script type="text/javascript" src="defaults.js"></script>
 ```

-Then, somewhere in your page layout, you create one or more HTML `<input type=>` UI component and assign them meaningful `id`s attribute's value:
+Then, somewhere in your page layout, you create (at least) one or more HTML `<input ...>` UI component and assign them meaningful `id`s attribute's value:

 ```html
   <input id="userid" type="text" size="33" />